-Financial Aid Services offers Parent Loans for Undergraduate Students (PLUS) through the Federal Direct Lending Program, whereby federal funds are borrowed directly from the Department of Education.
-Funds are available to parents for their dependent, undergraduate students who are matriculated in a degree program and enrolled in at least six (6) credits.
+Parent Loans for Undergraduate Students (PLUS) are available to parents for their dependent, undergraduate students who are matriculated in a degree program and enrolled in at least six (6) credits.
 Parents of dependent students may borrow up to the cost of attendance minus any other aid through this credit-based loan program each academic year.
-Only one parent of a student can borrow through this loan program (per application).Interest Rate/Origination Fee
+Each parent who intends to borrow through this loan program must complete a separate application.

 View Amount Parent May Borrow

 Dependent students must file the Free Application for Federal Student Aid (FAFSA) to receive a financial aid offer.
 Students will be sent an email award notification from Financial Aid Services directing them to BU BRAIN.
 If eligible, students will see a message on the "Awards Overview" tab that includes the Federal Parent PLUS Loan maximum borrowing amount.
 Note: Parents may borrow any amount up to the maximum borrowing amount calculated and displayed in BU BRAIN.

 Using the student's financial aid award offer and the anticipated charges associated with the current academic year, determine how much is needed to help fund the cost of a student's tuition bill and other expenses.

 Step 2- Apply for a PLUS (beginning May 1)

 The parent borrower will need their FSA ID and password to sign in.
 Once signed in, go to "Start PLUS Application Process," then select "Parent PLUS."
 Contact Customer Service at 1-800-557-7394 for online application assistance.